Meet the Team

 To date, Maija's studies have been funded by Canada's Social Sciences and Humanities Research Council (SSHRC) and the Saskatchewan Centre for Patient-Oriented Research (SCPOR).

-Taryn (they/she/he) is the research coordinator for the RMHRU and completed their Bachelor of Science Honours in psychology with a minor in biology in May 2024.
+Taryn (they/she/he) is the research coordinator for the RMHRU and completed their Bachelor of Science with honours in psychology and a minor in biology in May 2024.
 They spent four years working as an educator for a sexual health clinic, which drew them to Dr. Gordon's work.
-Thanks to the U of R Faculty of Graduate and Postdoctoral Studies' Undergraduate Research Award, Taryn spent the summer of 2024 as a research assistant for the Coping With Infertility RCT.
+Their honours project explored sexual and relationship satisfaction among participants in the Coping With Infertility trial.

 When not glued to a computer screen in the lab, Taryn can be found listening to music, taking dance classes, or lifting heavy weights at the gym!